Almost toric fibrations on K3 surfaces via degenerations

 \section{The hard step}

-In this section we complete the proof of Theorem~\ref{Thm:LTFongoodKulikov} by extending the almost toric fibration over the remaining parts of the base.
+In this section, we complete the proof of Theorem~\ref{Thm:LTFongoodKulikov} by extending the almost toric fibration over the remaining parts of the base.
 The strategy consists of three main steps:

-\begin{enumerate} \item First, we show that near each component of $A$, we can find a rectangular neighborhood $R\subset B$ whose pre-image is diffeomorphic to a product $R \times \T^2$ (Lemma~\ref{lmDiffeo}).
+\begin{enumerate} \item First, we show that near each point of $\hat{A}$, we can find a neighborhood $\hat{R}\subset\hat{B}$ whose preimage $R\subset B$ under the quotient map is a rectangular neighborhood (in the sense of the integral affine structure on $B$) and such that the preimage $\hat{\mu}_1^{-1}(\hat{R})$ is diffeomorphic to $R \times \T^2$ (Lemma~\ref{lmDiffeo}).
 This relies on Wendl's classification of minimal strong fillings of the standard contact structure on $\T^3$.

-\item Second, we show the pre-image of $R$ is symplectomorphic to $R \times \T^2$.
+\item Second, we show the pre-image $\hat{\mu}_1^{-1}(\hat{R})$ is symplectomorphic to $R \times \T^2$.
 This is done by compactifying to $S^2\times S^2$ and using classification results for symplectic structures and log Calabi-Yau divisors.